meilisearch/documentation/guides/advanced_guides/configuration.md

 - A database already exists
 - No snapshot exists in the given path.

-If this command is not provided, no snapshot will be imported.
+If this command is not called, no snapshot will be imported.

 Uncompatible with `--recover-from-snapshot`